-To inspire and enlighten the many young writers in our Write-Minded Community, we invited the teen author of One Chance and Two Secrets, host of the SF Writing Program - Sarah Frank to take over our Instagram for one day and conduct a Q&A session with young writers who are curious to hear more about Sarah's writing + publishing journey.
+To inspire and enlighten the many young writers in our Write-Minded Community, we invited the teen author of One Point in Time: To All East Asian Youth - Sara Guo - to an interview where she talked about her writing + publishing journey.

 To partake in our future takeovers, please follow us on Instagram @writemindedcanada and you will have the opportunity to learn more about the writing industry + writing techniques!